Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Published: Mar.
 13, 2023 at 2:38 AM CDT|Updated: 2 hours ago

-Wednesday's contest between the Illinois Fighting Illini (22-9) and Mississippi State Bulldogs (20-10) matching up at Purcell Pavilion has a projected final score of 69-67 (based on our computer prediction) in favor of Illinois, so expect a competitive matchup.
+Wednesday's game between the Illinois Fighting Illini (22-9) and Mississippi State Bulldogs (20-10) squaring off at Purcell Pavilion has a projected final score of 69-67 (according to our computer prediction) in favor of Illinois, so expect a tight matchup.
 The game will tip off at 7:00 PM ET on March 15.

-The Fighting Illini fell in their most recent outing 73-58 against Maryland on Friday.
+The Fighting Illini enter this contest on the heels of a 73-58 loss to Maryland on Friday.

 Illinois vs. Mississippi State Game Info